crackheadakira/magic-worldbuilding/Worldbuilding/Magic System/How Magic Works.md

 	- Chemical equations
 	- Mana flow maps
 	- Anatomical charts
-# **ATOMIC TRANSFORMATION & SPELL TYPES**
-- What is the smallest stable unit a magician can transform?
-Atom?
-Molecule?
-Cluster?
-- Does the magician need knowledge of chemistry to avoid dangerous combinations?
-- Are there banned transformations due to environmental hazards?
-- Can mages create temporary atoms that decay into harmless forms?
-- Are spells limited by:
-	- the precision of atomic control
-	- the caster’s muscle strength
-	- organ capacity
-	- environmental mana
-	- or all at once?
 # **GENERATIONAL DIFFERENCES**
 - Does each generation have slightly different organ adaptations to mana?
 	- Later generations just have a better foundation for adaptability, but that does not mean that the previous generations couldn’t achieve their levels.
 The new generations just have a different starting point.
 But they all travel the same path.